flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 # "match each character in this set of characters"
 vowels = '[aeiou]'

-# The sub() funciton in the re module allows us to substitute stuff for the
+# The sub() function in the re module allows us to substitute stuff for the
 # regular expression
 re.sub(pattern=vowels, repl="_", string=s)
 </code></pre>